espresso-soft/latteflags/README.md

 <h1 align="center">Physics (Abusive)</h1>

-#### Support me for finding some of these FastFlags by buying https://www.roblox.com/game-pass/895489152/ or boosting our server!
+#### Support me for finding some of these FastFlags (With credits on @burgerboxer) by buying https://www.roblox.com/game-pass/895489152/ or boosting our server!

 ### Tool Desync
 ```json